NayeliGuzman/turbofan-rul-prediction/README.md

 Raw CMAPSS `.txt` files are processed via a dedicated pipeline (`src/preprocessing/`) for downstream model training:

-**Column filtering** drops constant sensors (std < 1e-9); for multi-condition datasets (FD002, FD004) this is evaluated per operating condition via KMeans clustering **RUL labeling** computed as `max_cycle - current_cycle` per unit **Normalization** MinMaxScaler fit on train only, applied to both train and test to prevent data leakage
+**Column filtering** drops constant sensors (std < 1e-9); for multi-condition datasets, this is evaluated per operating condition via KMeans clustering

+**RUL labeling** computed as `max_cycle - current_cycle` per unit

+**Normalization** MinMaxScaler fit on train only, applied to both train and test to prevent data leakage

-**Sequence windowing** sliding window of 30 cycles for training; last 30 cycles per unit for test; short sequences are front-padded
+**Sequence windowing** sliding window of 30 cycles; short sequences are front-padded

 Output is one `.npz` file per dataset containing `X_train`, `y_train`, `X_test`, `y_test`.
 See [Pre-processing Only](#pre-processing-only) for instructions to run.